 Dopplergänger: (n) Someone who looks hauntingly familiar at a distance, only to fade into a complete stranger on closer approach.

-Echonomics: (n) A method of determining fiscal policy in which collective ignorance is mitigated by simply having each person agree with the expert sitting nearest them.
+Echonomics: (n) A method of determining fiscal and monetary policy in which collective ignorance is mitigated by simply having each person agree with the expert sitting nearest them.

 Erganemic: (adj) Insufficiently user-friendly; designed deliberately to frustrate homonids.
 Ex: gas stoves with the controls behind the burners.